VolkanSah/PoisonIvory-lite/README.md

 def check_if_accessed_over_tor(request):
     # Implement your logic to detect if the request is coming from the Tor network
     # This might involve inspecting the request headers or analyzing network traffic
-    # Be aware that attempting to bypass security measures is likely illegal and unethical

 # Register the interceptor function to intercept API requests
 register_interceptor(intercept_api_requests)